ahmetahaydemir/StandardizeBows/README.md

 # StandardizeBows
 Standardize Bows is a Unity ( C# ) project that is created in order to setup bow models that will simulate the physics of a bow without having any animation or animator component being attached to the bow.

 It is something that I currently use in my hobby project.
 I hope by sharing it more people can benefit from it.

 Also it might help to people who don't have any experience in animation :)

----
+## Who should use this ?

 ⇛ If you are not experienced in a modelling software and you don't have the time and energy to learn them like I don't, **this asset is for you! **